Classification: monoclonal antibody

 How to Take Necitumumab

-Necitumumab is administered intravenously (IV, or directly into a vein) over 1 hour.
+Necitumumab is given intravenously (IV, or directly into a vein).
 Patients may experience an infusion reaction including fever, chills or breathing problems.
-If you notice any changes in how you feel during the infusion, let your nurse know immediately.
+If you notice any changes in how you feel during the infusion, let your nurse know right away.

-Patients who have had infusion related reactions with prior infusions will receive pre-medication for subsequent doses.
-This medication may include diphenhydramine (Benadryl), acetaminophen (Tylenol), and dexamethasone.
-The infusion may be given slower if you are experiencing an infusion reaction.
+Patients who have had infusion related reactions with prior infusions will be given medications to prevent a reaction with future doses.
+These may include diphenhydramine (Benadryl), acetaminophen (Tylenol), and dexamethasone.
+The infusion may be given slower if you are having an infusion reaction.

 Possible Side Effects of Necitumumab